JeffreyYu2018/team29-study-spaces/README.md

 ## Description:

 Our project is inspired by a Buzzfeed quiz format with the goal of providing suggestions to the user on potential study spaces to explore around New Haven.
+The user answers a series of questions about their preferences in a study space such as noise level, distance, and other characteristics.
+Their answers are then stored and compared with data in our study spaces database to filter a set of resulting study spaces for the user to try out.

 ## Constraints: